bzvol/citydispatcher/README.md

   - [ ] Make line removable
   - [ ] Ask user to choose arrival city in the info label
 - [ ] Add info label to main menu
+- [ ] Refactor JOptionPane.showMessagDialog to Util.showError & Util.showWarning

 ### To do
-- [ ] Migrate NetBeans forms to IntelliJ
+- [ ] Migrate NetBeans forms to IntelliJ forms
 - [ ] Fix Ant debug target
-- [ ] Implement statistics form for each city
+- [ ] Implement statistics form for cities
-- [ ] Refactor JOptionPane.showMessagDialog to Util.showError & Util.showWarning